FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

      - Hydraulic Structure Outflow Node is Repeated More Than Once Without Assigning a D-Line Conveyance Capacity Limitation.

    * - 2000
-     - Hydraulic Structure Has a Reference Elevation that is Lower Than the In- flow Node Bed Elevation
+     - Hydraulic Structure Has a Reference Elevation that is Lower Than the Inflow Node Bed Elevation

    * - 2000
      - Hydraulic Structure Channel Outflow must be a Channel Element

    * - 2000
-     - Hydraulic Structure Has a Reference Elevation that is Lower Than the In- flow Node Bed Elevation
+     - Hydraulic Structure Has a Reference Elevation that is Lower Than the Inflow Node Bed Elevation

    * - 2000
      - Hydraulic Structure Channel Inflow Element must be a Channel Element